 Vast underground reservoirs of water, called aquifers, are a major source of water in Saudi Arabia.
 In the 1970s, the government undertook extensive efforts to locate and map aquifers across the country and estimate their capacity.
 As a result, tens of thousands of deep tube wells were drilled in the most promising areas, for both urban and agricultural consumption.

-Another major source of water is the sea, made available for use through extensive desalination processes that produce portable water from brackish seawater.
+Another major source of water is the sea, made available for use through extensive desalination processes that produce potable water from brackish seawater.
 As the world’s largest producer of desalinated water, the government body, Saline Water Conversion Corporation (SWCC) operates 27 desalination stations, that produce more than three million cubic meters a day of portable water.
-These plants provide more than 70 percent of the water used in cities, and meet a sizeable portion of industry needs.
+These plants provide more than 70 percent of the water used in cities and meet a sizeable portion of industry needs.
 They are also a major source of electric power generation.